shuai-xu/flink/docs/dev/table/multiple_tablesink_optimization.md

 Multiple TableSinks are needed if we want to emit multiple results to different external storage in a Flink job.
 It's better if we can define multiple TableSinks without having common operators executed repeatedly.

-* This will be replaced by the TOC
-{:toc}

-### How to define multiple TableSinks And avoid executing common operators repeatedly
+### How to avoid executing common operators repeatedly if there are multiple TableSinks in a job.
-The following example shows how to define multiple TableSinks in a Flink job.
+The following example shows a Flink job which has multiple TableSinks.

-**Note**: It is important to enable subsection optimization if there are multiple TableSinks in a job.
-In the following example, operators to compute revenue for all French customers will be reused if enable subsection optimization.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">